-An active performer, Dr. Hinkle’s performance highlights have included performances with the National Symphony Orchestra, Florida Orchestra, Washington Master Chorale, and the Taipei Philharmonic Orchestra, among others.
-He has toured with several performers and groups, including Bebe Neuwirth, Bernadette Peters, and the American Wind Symphony Orchestra.
-An active theater musician, he has played many of the major Broadway productions at the Tony Award Winning Signature Theatre in Shirlington, VA since 2008.
+An active performer, Hinkle’s performance highlights have included performances with the National Symphony Orchestra, Florida Orchestra, Washington Master Chorale and the Taipei Philharmonic Orchestra, among others.
+He has toured with several performers and groups, including Bebe Neuwirth, Bernadette Peters and the American Wind Symphony Orchestra.
+An active theater musician, he has played many of the major Broadway productions at the Tony Award Winning Signature Theatre in Shirlington, VA, since 2008.

-An active percussion recitalist, soloist, and clinician; Dr. Hinkle has presented solo recitals and master classes at universities, conservatories, and festivals both nationally and internationally including the Boston Conservatory, U.S.A.; Conservatoire National Supérieur de Musique, Lyon, France; and Konservatorium Wien, Privatuniversität, Vienna, Austria.
-Dr. Hinkle has presented at several state-level Percussive Arts Society “Days of Percussion” in Maryland and Florida.
+An active percussion recitalist, soloist and clinician; Hinkle has presented solo recitals and masterclasses at universities, conservatories and festivals both nationally and internationally including the Boston Conservatory, U.S.A.; Conservatoire National Supérieur de Musique, Lyon, France; and Konservatorium Wien, Privatuniversität, Vienna, Austria.
+Hinkle has presented at several state-level Percussive Arts Society “Days of Percussion” in Maryland and Florida.
 He has performed at two Percussive Arts Society International Conventions.
 In February 2016, he will present a clinic at the Maryland Music Educators Association convention in Baltimore, MD.

-Dr. Hinkle serves on the faculty at the University of Maryland in College Park, MD, where he has been studio teaching, presenting master classes, administrating the percussion studio, and directing the percussion ensemble since 2009.
+Hinkle serves on the faculty at the University of Maryland, College Park, where he has been studio teaching, presenting masterclasses, administrating the percussion studio and directing the percussion ensemble since 2009.
 His activities at UMD have included leading the UMD Percussion Ensemble to feature performances at several state level Percussive Arts Society “Days of Percussion” and two performances at the McCormick Marimba Festival in Tampa, FL.
 The UMD Percussion Ensemble was selected by audition to perform at the Percussive Arts Society International Convention in November 2016.
-Additional contributions at UMD include presenting faculty recitals, concerto performances, making recordings, and hosting guest artists.
+Additional contributions at UMD include presenting faculty recitals, concerto performances, making recordings and hosting guest artists.
 He has worked on several collaborations with the music composition and dance departments and has made contributions in the area of entrepreneurship for musicians.

-In the area of service, Dr. Hinkle serves on the Percussive Arts Society Percussion Ensemble Committee and is the President of the MD / DE Chapter of the Percussive Arts Society.
+In the area of service, Hinkle serves on the Percussive Arts Society Percussion Ensemble Committee and is the president of the MD / DE Chapter of the Percussive Arts Society.

-Dr. Hinkle is proud to be a Yamaha Performing Artist.
-Additionally, he endorses REMO drum heads and percussion, Innovative Percussion sticks and mallets, and Grover Pro Percussion.
+Hinkle is proud to be a Yamaha Performing Artist.
+Additionally, he endorses REMO drum heads and percussion, Innovative Percussion sticks and mallets and Grover Pro Percussion.

-Outside of the world of percussion, Dr. Hinkle is a PADI Open Water Scuba Instructor, a practitioner of Isshinryu Karate, and a classically trained baritone vocalist.
-He is an avid outdoorsman and enjoys cycling, hiking, and rock climbing.
+Outside of the world of percussion, Hinkle is a PADI Open Water Scuba Instructor, a practitioner of Isshinryu Karate and a classically trained baritone vocalist.
+He is an avid outdoorsman and enjoys cycling, hiking and rock climbing.
 He can be found singing Sunday mornings at St. Mark Presbyterian Church in Rockville, MD.